joaoRebelo31/Clothes/README.md

 Clothing social media app

 ## Features
-- Uploading photos and info of your clothes to your personal wardrobe
+- Uploading images and info of your clothes to your personal wardrobe
-- Sorting and filtering your wardrobe
 - Uploading photos with the associated outfit to your public profile
 - Searching and following other users profiles
 - Adding others outfits to your "interessed" list